trbabb/geomc/doc/style_guide.md

     int myvar_1   =  func(1,   2, 3);
     int myvar_123 =  func(1,  55, 0);
-    int myvar_2   =  func(2,  55, 0);
+    int myvar_2   =  func(2, 255, 0);
     int myvar_3   = thing(1,   0, 0);

 This makes it easy to examine similarities and differences, reducing mental workload.
 When in doubt about whether to justify left or right, prefer to keep similar elements aligned vertically.
-Even without repetitive structure, it can be useful to align long blocks of assignments around a column of equal signs.

-This can work with classes too:
+This principle is not restricted to blocks of assignments; it works elsewhere:

     class Foo {
         int       thing_foo(int a, int b);